-- This is a bit of a surprising and counterintuitive one, but actually an immediate payment feels less painful than a drawn out one.
+- This is a bit of a surprising and counterintuitive one, but actually, an immediate payment feels less painful than a drawn-out one.
 This suggests that if you’re selling – say – an annual subscription, people will prefer to pay it all in one go, rather than sign up for a monthly direct debit.
-Notice how Amazon Prime do this – pushing people towards the annual rather than monthly payment.
+Notice how Amazon Prime does this – pushing people towards the annual rather than monthly payment.

 - Again, this is the opposite to what you might expect, but paying an expense for another person feels LESS painful that paying for something for yourself; perhaps because it’s easier to justify to yourself – I’m just doing this to be nice.
 So, if you sell, for example, fancy wine – you might want to gear your site more towards those purchasing for others as a gift than for themselves.

 - Control.
 This one is not surprising at all.
 People like to be in control of their payment.
 They want to click “Pay” and pay there and then; they don’t want –for example – direct debits whose amount can change from month to month without their say so.

 - Paying before rather than after you get the product.
 Fortunately, this is how eCommerce almost always works anyway.
 But it’s one of the reasons why all-inclusive holidays have become more and more popular, rather than paying your hotel bill at the end of the trip.